 Nicaraguan law requires that police take a driver into custody for:

 The minimum detention period is 48 hours.
 In fatal accidents, drivers are held until they reach a legal settlement with the victim’s family.

 To avoid liability, consider hiring a professional driver through a reputable hotel.

 These regulations also apply to drivers in rental vehicles.
 Penalties for not having any of the above include fines and towing.
 For more information, check with the Nicaraguan National Police or the Embassy of Nicaragua.

 Traffic Stops: Transit police often stop those in rental cars and with foreign license plates.

-Public Transportation: Buses, mototaxis (caponeras), and ferries often lack proper safety equipment.
+Public Transportation: Buses, moto-taxis, and ferries often lack proper safety equipment.

 Airports in remote locales often have short airstrips, minimal safety equipment, and little boarding security.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assessed the government of Nicaragua’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assessed the government of Nicaragua’s Civil Aviation Authority as compliant with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations in 2015.
 Further information may be found on the FAA’s safety assessment page.